 About the version 6 data pipeline

 In 2018 the Plasmodium falciparum Community Project upgraded to version 6 of its variant discovery and genotype calling pipeline.
-Follow this link for an outline of the analytical methods.
+Details of the methods can be found in the accompanying paper and here.
 The major change from previous versions is that the version 6 pipeline is based on GATK and utilises findings on genome accessibility generated by P. falciparum Genetic Crosses Project.